Thunder pull away for win over Trail Blazers

 The Thunder received a three-point play from Noel with 19.3 seconds remaining to take an 82-78 lead into the final stanza.
 Paul scored 16 first-half points as the Thunder led 55-47 at the break.

-Schroder tallied 11 points during a 16-2 burst that saw Oklahoma City take a 49-31 advantage with 4:43 left.
+Schroder tallied 11 points during a 16-2 burst that saw Oklahoma City take a 49-31 advantage with 4:43 left in the second quarter.
 The Trail Blazers responded with their own 16-2 surge to move within four points before the Thunder scored the final four points of the half.

 --Field Level Media